"I'm hungry for more" - Rodri signs new five-year deal at Man City | Goal.com

 How important is Rodri to City?

-Understanding the importance of the key role in holding midfield, Pep Guardiola has spoken about his importance to the team and how he is a big part of the club’s future.
+Understanding the importance of the key role in holding midfield, Pep Guardiola has spoken about Rodri's key role in his team and how he is a big part of the club’s future.

 Compared to Barcelona's Sergio Busquets when he first joined the club, Rodri has gradually grown into the position and was one of the most important contributors to last season's title success.